-The Kansas State Board of Education adopted new Vocal Music Grades PreK-12 preparation program standards on April 19, 2016.
+The Kansas State Board of Education adopted new Foreign Language preparation program standards on March 14, 2017.

-Learner(s) is defined as children including those with disabilities or exceptionalities, who are gifted, and students who represent diversity based on ethnicity, race, socioeconomic status, gender, language, religion, and geographic origin.
+"Learners" are defined as children including those with disabilities or exceptionalities, who are gifted, and students who represent diversity based on ethnicity, race, socioeconomic status, gender, language, religion, and geographic origin.